stripe/stripe-ios/README.md

 ## Example app

 The example app is a great way to see the flow of recording credit card details, converting them to a token with the Stripe iOS bindings, and then using that token to charge users on your backend.
 It uses [PaymentKit](https://github.com/stripe/PaymentKit) to create a simple credit card form, and a small backend hosted with Parse Cloud Code to process the actual transactions.
+It also uses our [ApplePayStubs](https://github.com/stripe/ApplePayStubs) library to demonstrate how the Apple Pay flow works in the iOS simulator (normally Apple Pay requires a device to use).

 ### Running the example